"

 1.1 What is “critical thinking”?

-• Critical thinking is the careful application of reason in the determination of whether a claim is true.
+• Core Definitions: * The careful application of reason in the determination of whether a claim is objectively true.

-• Critical thinking is the systematic evaluation or formulation of beliefs, or statements, by rational standards[1]
+• The systematic evaluation or formulation of beliefs, or statements, by rational standards.

 • Critical?
-The thinker is exercising or involving careful judgment or judicious evaluation
+The thinker exercises careful judgment or judicious evaluation.

-• Evaluative and formulative?
-Used to both assess existing beliefs (yours or someone else’s) and devise new ones
+• Evaluative and Formulative?
+It is used both to assess existing beliefs and to devise new ones.

 1.2 The Importance of Critical Thinking